SurfingElectron/foundational-c-sharp/2-simple-console-applications/readme.md

 Having the ability to implement nested iteration statements that process array data, and selection statements that branch the code execution path, enables me to create more efficient and extensible code.

 ### Challenge project - Develop foreach and if-elseif-else structures to process array data in C#
+My challenge was to update an application with new features based on user feedback.

+By implementing the teacher's requested updates in a way that preserved the integrity of the original application, I was able to satisfy the user request in the best possible way.